 Born in Siberia during a turbulent period in Russian history, Tatiana Proskouriakoff came to America with her family when her father was commissioned during World War I by Czar Nicholas II to oversee the production of munitions in the United States.
 With the Czar's abdication and the onset of the revolution, the Proskouriakoffs were unable to return to their homeland.
 They settled in the Philadelphia area which attracted a large number of the displaced Russian intelligentsia.
-There she excelled in art and completed a degree in architecture from the engineering department at Pennsylvania State College.
-She entered the field of Mesoamerican archaeology in the mid-1930s as a drafts person and artist for a University of Pennsylvania archaeological project in the Peten rainforest of Guatemala.
-During her career, which spanned fifty years, Proskouriakoff became known for her thorough scholarship.
+Inspired by her aunt, she excelled in art and completed a degree in architecture from the engineering department at Pennsylvania State College.
+She entered the field of Maya archaeology in the mid-1930s as a drafts person, surveyor and artist for an ongoing University of Pennsylvania archaeological project at Piedras Negras in the Peten rainforest of Guatemala.
+During her fifty-year career, Proskouriakoff became known for maintaining high standards in all her research and scholarship.
 In her landmark work, An Album of Maya Architecture, Proskouriakoff combined her artistic talents and architectural background to produce a vision of ancient Maya sites, such as Copan and Chichen Itza, at the height of their grandeur.
 By the end of her life, she had become one of the premier scholars of Mayan civilization, receiving some of the field's highest awards.
-In this biography of Proskouriakoff, I have chronicled the life of this remarkable woman.
+In my biography of Proskouriakoff, which was published in 2002, I have chronicled the life of this remarkable woman.

 Code of the Maya Kings